haggen/traefik/README.md

 $ git clone https://github.com/haggen/traefik.git
 ```

 Now we'll need a hostname to work with.
+This hostname must loopback, e.g. like `localhost`.
 Containers are going to be routed to sub-domains of the chosen hostname.
-This hostname must loopback, e.g. like `localhost`, but it should also be publicly available, otherwise APIs, such as Google's or Twitter's, won't be able to talk back to your application.
+It also must use a valid TLD, otherwise APIs, like Google's, won't accept it.

 I've set my own — `*.local.crz.li` — and I encourage you to do the same, but there are other options: